Social Icons

 Social media platforms (particularly Facebook) serve as useful tools for revisiting and storing past activities through features such as ‘Stories’ and Memory reminders.
 The search function also makes it easy to trace one’s personal history on the platform.

-For this reason, whenever I reactivate my Facebook account, I primarily use it to share links to videos that I find insightful and beneficial – both personally and professionally.
+For this reason, whenever I reactivate my Facebook account, I primarily use it to share links to videos that I find insightful and beneficial, both for personal and professional consumption.
 I also upload my vintage photographs, as digital storage devices are prone to damage or loss over time.

 However, I have customised my privacy settings so that no one else can view the links I share or the updates I post.
 This decision has greatly reduced my concern about distracting others with content that may not be relevant or meaningful to them.
 What I find insightful or valuable is often deeply personal and does not always translate in the same way to others.
 In fact, I believe that some thoughts, memories, and moments are meant to remain personal and cherished in private rather than shared publicly.